wffx/RLWE-FHE-demo/demo_with_relinearisation/Readme.md

 ### Note for my implementation:

-1. The initiation of msg is defined in code, not from terminal or textfile.

-2. I don't strictly caculate the bound parameter and just give suitable instantiation which seems correctly.

-3. I totally follow the implementation of somewhat homomophic encryption in FV.pdf, including "relinearisation"

-### output

-./demo > output
+1. There is still something wrong in the bound of parameters. to be continued ...